alice173/iWeather/README.md

 # Introduction

-### Project Description - Provide a brief, one- or two-sentence description of what your project does.
-This should be a high-level summary that quickly conveys the project's purpose.
+### Project Description - iWeather is a web-app that provides an instant and quick way to check weather in any location, with capabilities to save your favourite locations, geo-locate, and view the location on a map.

-### Project Purpose - Explain why your project exists and what problem it aims to solve.
-This helps users understand the context and motivation behind your project.
+### Project Purpose - iWeather exists to simplify and streamline the process of weather information.

-### How it benefits the Users, Users Demographic - Whom does the site target and how will it benefit them

 # Contents